3140102441/CCCF/README.md

 # Compositional Coding for Collaborative Filtering

-## Announcement:
+## Announcement

-* The paper has been accepted by SIGIR'19, Paris, France([http://sigir.org/sigir2019/program/accepted/](http://sigir.org/sigir2019/program/accepted/)).
+The paper has been accepted by SIGIR'19, Paris, France([http://sigir.org/sigir2019/program/accepted/](http://sigir.org/sigir2019/program/accepted/)).

-## Description:
+## Description

-* The repo consists the code of Compositional Coding for Collaborative Filtering .
+The repo consists the code of Compositional Coding for Collaborative Filtering .
 It works on Matlab R2016a.
 You just need to run the main.m to start the code.

 ## Citation
 If you want to use our codes in your research, please cite: